News & Articles

 Photo by Tanya Capaldo Designs

-As a second tip, you might consider choosing a hue for the ceiling that is similar to that of the wall treatment so that it also matches that of the blank wall.
-In this case, the ceiling is actually the same colour as the wall treatment.
+As a second tip, consider matching the ceiling paint color to the wall treatment for a seamless look.
+In this case, the ceiling is the same color as the walls.

 Photo by The Home Co.